 Come with us into the dark, with a torch’s flame as only light.
 Come and feel what the discoverers lived.My Tickets

-Work was undertaken during the winter break so as to be able to receive visitors in ever-better conditions always, of course, with due respect to the conservation of the hillside, the surrounding woods and the original cave.My Tickets
+We took advantage of the winter break to make improvements, repairs and receive visitors in ever-better conditions!
+Of course, we made sure to preserve the hillside, the surrounding woods and the original cave.My Tickets

 Obviously, visitors come for the unmissable core elements which make the new “Lascaux II: In-depth Visit”, so successful:

 - A visit lasting 1h15 with a walk through the woods to see the entrance of the original cave.

 - An in-depth 30-minute visit of the Hall of Bulls and the Axial Gallery allow for a very detailed description and time to talk about cave art in considerable depth.

 Everyone has the time to fully appreciate the sheer force of Lascaux by placing this masterpiece within the context of prehistory, the evolution of mankind and the history of tool-making.
 Make sure you talk to the guides too; they are always keen to share their knowledge after the visit.

 Participants are limited to about 30.My Tickets